vadimv/server-components/README.md

 ### HTML markup Java DSL

-RSP provides a Java internal domain-specific language (DSL).
-This DSL is used for declarative definition of an HTML page as a composition of functions.
+RSP provides a Java internal domain-specific language (DSL) for declarative definition of an HTML page as a composition of functions.
-The framework converts a DSL page definition together with a provided state object to an HTML page markup during the rendering phase.

-For example, to re-write the HTML fragment below:
+For example, re-write the HTML fragment below:

 ```html
 <!DOCTYPE html>